 In short, it answers

-Where do we (or the underlying networks of the Arctic System) need to go?
+Where do we (or the existing and developing networks of the Arctic Observing System) need to go?

-How are we going to get there [implicit in how is "who is going to take these actions"]?
+How are we going to get there (implicit in how is "who is going to take these actions")?

 But before this, there should be formulations about

-0. An underpinning set of assumptions should also be established to concisely clarify, among other things:
+0. An underpinning set of assumptions to concisely clarify, among other things:

-Why the [network, widget] etc should be developed.
+Why the Arctic Observing System should be developed.

 But also the findings/recognitions that are critical to setting the development context, such as the role of indigenous partners in Arctic observing or the need to provide both scientific and operational benefits.

+Finally, it should clarify the intended audience(s) for the Roadmap.

-SAON has already done quite a bit of work on the latter, especially well outlined in the guiding principles of the Strategic Plan, but as a stand-alone document, the definition should include or expand upon them.
+SAON has already done quite a bit of work on these underlying formulations, many of which are well outlined in the guiding principles of the Strategic Plan, but as a stand-alone document, the definition should include or expand upon them.

 We need to be careful not to simply rewrite the Strategic Plan for SAON as the Roadmap to Arctic Observing (RAO) is much more focused on the nuts and bolts of assessing the network and developing nuts and bolts requirements.